Item FAQ - Metals

-Our Fairtrade/Fairmined gold is certified by both Fairtrade International (the same body that certifies other commodities such as coffee, cocoa and bananas) as well as the Alliance for Responsible Mining which maintains the Fairmined standard.
-We are the only company in the world that offers this dual certified gold.
+Our Fairtrade gold is certified by Fairtrade International (the same body that certifies other commodities such as coffee, cocoa and bananas).
+Our Fairmined gold is certified by the Alliance for Responsible Mining which maintains the Fairmined standard.

 These certification bodies ensure that the communities that mine that gold have proper working conditions, health, safety and environmental practices.
 Since these are communities (and not corporations) their social betterment comes from the premiums we pay over the market price for the gold.